RitwikGupta/ritwikgupta.github.io/src/pages/about/_full-bio.md

 I conduct open-source investigations as a Research Fellow at Berkeley’s <a href="https://humanrights.berkeley.edu/home" target="_blank">Human Rights Center</a>.

 Outside of Berkeley, I serve as the Technical Director for Autonomy for the Defense Innovation Unit and as the Advisor on AI and AI Policy to the U.S. Department of Justice.

-<b>Prospective Students:</b> Students interested in working with me should apply to the UMD CS Ph.D. program and mention my name in their research statement.
-I am looking for students interested in working on physics-integrated computer vision, multi-robot perception, and technology policy.
-I am also looking for also looking for talented Public Policy Ph.D. students.
-For this, please apply to the UMD Public Policy Ph.D. program and mention your interest in working with me, but please pick faculty advisors in SPP itself.